 In the center of the campground there are restroom and shower facilities.
 There is also a communal firepit as well as a lane for playing horseshoes and a few shuffleboard courts.

-One of my favorite features of Jetty Park is the pavilion which has restrooms, a restaurant, and a shop.
+One of my favorite features of Jetty Park is the pavilion which has restrooms and used to have a restaurant and a shop.
 This pavilion is just a few steps from the beach and is available to beach and campground guests alike.
-The restaurant is Fishlips, which has a second location in Cape Canaveral.
-Fishlips Pavilion at Jetty Park has a very casual menu, perfect for the beach.
-Open for breakfast, lunch, and dinner it is incredibly convenient for campers and beachgoers.
-There is also beer and wine available which is lovely to enjoy beachside.
+Sadly the restaurant Fishlips at Jeyy Park closed as a result of the pandemic.
+The original Fishlips location in Cape Canaveral remains open.

 Restaurants Near Jetty Park

 Another great feature of Jetty Park is the abundance of nearby restaurants.
 George King Blvd boasts a collection of waterside restaurants less than a 5-minute drive from the campground.
 You could even walk if you want the extra exercise.